borti4938/n64adv2_fw/README.md

   - Programming file ends with _\*.pof_.
   - Programming file is named after the FPGA - either _n64adv2\_**10m16sae144**_ or _n64adv2\_**10m25sae144**dev_
 - Check _Program / Configure_ and _Verify_ for the whole device (_CFM0_ and _UFM_ should be checked)
 - Click on _Start_ and wait patiently
+Please note that the **console must be turned on** in order to provide a reference target voltage for the programming device.

 Please note that with this update procedure, your configuration becomes invalid.
 The following picture summarizes the procedure.